kvutien/Project-Machu_Picchu_White_Paper_Tutorial2023/README_3.md

 ![SPDX missing](./images/21-SPDX%20missing.png)

-Type again the comment `// SPDX-License-Identifier: GPL-3.0`. the warning disappears.
+Type again the comment `// SPDX-License-Identifier: GPL-3.0`.
+The warning disappears.
 If you are curious, do a web search for "SPDX license".

 Let's try the next instruction, the pragma.